material-design-esp8266

 Serving pages with Material Design aesthetics from ESP8266 or ESP32

-[lll-main-image] We continue with the entries of the ESP8266 and the ESP32 seeing how to serve a page with Material Design aesthetics thanks to the Material Design Lite library.
+[lll-main-image] We continue with the entries on the ESP8266 and ESP32 by seeing how to serve a page with Material Design aesthetics thanks to the Material Design Lite library.

-We have dedicated several entries to see how to serve web pages from the ESP8266, and how to connect the frontend with the backend through AJAX or Websockets.
+We have dedicated several entries to see how to serve web pages from the ESP8266, and how to connect the frontend with the backend through AJAX or Websockets calls.

-But, let’s face it, the web pages we have served so far are pretty ugly.
-That’s about to change! and we will start with the simple Material Design Lite library that we already saw in this post.
+But, let’s admit it, the web pages we have served so far are quite ugly.
+That is about to change! and we will start with the simple Material Design Lite library we already saw in this entry.

 So let’s get to work!
-As for the backend part, that is, the code of the ESP8266, it is identical to what we have been using.
+Regarding the backend part, that is, the ESP8266 code, it is identical to the one we have been using.
 That is,

 #include <ESP8266WiFi.h>